varnish/Varnish-Book/varnish_book.rst

 Exercise: Avoid Caching a Page ..............................

-Write a VCL which avoids caching the index page at all.
+- Write a VCL which avoids caching the index page at all
-It should cover both accessing `/` and `/index.html`
+- Your VCL should cover both resource targets: `/` and `/index.html`

 .. container:: handout